grpc-ecosystem/grpc-codelabs/codelabs/grpc-python-streaming/README.md

 # Getting Started with gRPC-Python (Streaming)

-Get hands-on with gRPC for Python in this interactive codelab\!
+Get hands-on with gRPC for Python in this interactive codelab!

 Perfect for Python developers new to gRPC, those seeking a refresher, or anyone building distributed systems.
-No prior gRPC experience needed\!
+No prior gRPC experience needed!

 **Build a complete gRPC service from scratch, learning:**